 Preferably a wireless lavalier microphone for a room that holds more than 50 people.
 For a smaller venue a microphone is not required.
 We recommend an additional handheld microphone to take questions from the audience.
 Coro has an Apple Macbook Pro latest model with USB-C ports and an adapter that can output HDMI and VGA as well.

 Hotel: Typically only one non-smoking hotel room is required for the night prior to the event.
 Transportation: Depending on the location of the event in relation to the airport, Coro can use a hotel shuttle, rent a vehicle or coordinate with a transportation service.
 The transportation can be arranged by the client or we can book it and expense it at the client’s convenience.

 Speaking Fees are customized to each client and take into account a variety of factors such as the number of travel days, the scope of the engagement among others.
 Request more information today and our team will prepare a customized proposal for your organization or event in a timely manner.

 We are pretty flexible but our calendar is pretty packed that’s why the more notice, the better.
 If we can make something work with short notice, we can certainly try.
 Check Coro’s availability for your next event.

 All of Coro’s speeches are tailored specifically to your audience based on your objectives and requirements.
 That said, we can go even further and specifically develop a topic exclusively for your event.
 Contact our team with your topic preference and requirements and we’ll create a proposal for you.

 We work with a variety of Speakers Bureaus and they do reach out to us frequently for a variety of events.
-That said, we are not represented exclusively by a Speakers Bureau at the moment.

 Yes, Coro speaks, writes and communicates fluently in English and Spanish.